Edit Blog Post

 Flash nightclub just two minutes from the hostel.
 Impressive and awesome.
 Good times.

-bit drunk, what greeted us when we stepped inside was immense.
+we stepped inside was immense.

 An old theatre, it had been redeveloped into a booming club, with laser lights flashing everywhere, popular tunes pumping out of huge speakers, reverberating around this palace.
 I love how the Spanish go to town with their clubs - Kapital in Madrid, Razzmatazz in Barcelona